 Meanwhile, with recognition achieved, Pink Frojt made some music for several independent movies during 1978.

 Ti Frojta Motorverki finally allowed the use of the name Pink Frojt by the band, but not the logo.
 Still without a vocalist, their next album was fully instrumental.
-Tesla Heart Mother (late 1978), mostly composed by Watterson, was a two track (tracks had sections and subsections) zone rock album on which Pink Frojt played together with a small orchestra.
+Tesla Heart Mother (late 1978), mostly composed by Watterson, was a two track (tracks had sections and subsections) zone rock album on which Pink Frojt presented the most complex Orchestron work ever made, using not one but two simoultaneously in concerts for choir and brass orchestra sounds.
 Finally full commercial (having sold more than three previous records together) and critical success was achieved in a time when zone rock was starting its golden age.
 Its original cover art was censored in many countries: it depicted a female naked torso on which Nikola Tesla's portrait was in the place of the heart.
 In many countries the album had an alternative cover showing just a Tesla portrait.

 Tesla Heart Mother was also the core of Pink Frojt’s first movie in 1979: Pink Frojt Live in Chichen Itza Stadium.
 It was a concert documentary movie filmed at the Great Ball Court in the famous Chichen Itza Mayan ruins in Mejico.
 It intended to be a parody to the large stadium concerts from bands such as NoMoreEagleZ or Lead Aeroplane.
 Part of this album plus a few instrumentals from the first two records were played in a concert with no audience.
 The eccentric “5 Minutes and 55 Seconds” was along the line-up and was a big surprise.
 Rather than the "grand piano piece" of the original, the band masterfully "air guitared" along to exactly 5 minutes and 55 seconds of utter silence.
 Some observers joked that it would have been a magnificent track had it only had sound.